kimjw0623/lol_champ_embedding/README.md

 ### Train champoin embedding based on similarity score

-When a player plays two champions multiple times, we consider them to be similar.
+When a player plays champions for many times, we consider them to be similar.

 ## Result